Welcome to Camp Tuscazoar

 Our camp needs your help and new members are always welcome!
 We operate on donations, grants, memberships, fundraisers and camping fees with the goal of perpetuating the camp for use by scout groups, church groups, schools and other youth organizations.
 With regularly scheduled events and year-round camping we raise some funds, but donations are always encouraged and welcome!

 Our location address, mailing address, hours of operation, email and phone number

 Primitive campsites, cabins and lodges, adirondacks, RV sites and more info on individual and group camping.

-We are not supported by any other organization or corporation, so memberships are vital.
+We are not supported by any other organization or corporation, so memberships and donations are vital.

 A General Endowment Fund guarantees income in the future for projects at Camp Tuscazoar.